DFE-Digital/find-a-lost-trn/docs/staff-authentication.md

 Note that if `staff_http_basic_auth` is active at the same time as `identity_auth_service`, signing out functionality may appear to be broken.
 This is merely the StaffHttpBasicAuthStrategy behaving as designed and authenticating each request regardless of what's in the session.
+In nearly all scenarios, you'll want to deactivate `staff_http_basic_auth` if `identity_auth_service` is active.